JamFactoryApp/jamfactory-backend/docs/documentation.md

 ```

-#### 7. Set the Information of the User's joined JamSession
+#### 7. Set the information of the JamSession joined by the user

 ***Description***

-Get the Information of the User's currently joined JamSession.
-Requires the User to be the Host of a JamSession
+Get the information of the JamSession currently joined by the user.
+Requires the user to be the host of the JamSession.

 ***Endpoint:***